Bake or Break

 Instructions

-2. Whisk together flour, cocoa, baking soda, and salt.
+2. Whisk together the flour, cocoa, baking soda, and salt.
 Set aside.

-3. Beat sugar, brown sugar, butter, and peanut butter until light and fluffy.
-Add vanilla, egg, and water, and mix well.
+3. Using an electric mixer on medium speed, beat the sugar, brown sugar, butter, and peanut butter until light and fluffy.
+Add the vanilla, egg, and water, and mix well.

-5. Drop dough by tablespoonfuls onto prepared pans.
+5. Drop the dough by tablespoonfuls onto the prepared pans.
 Flatten each cookie to about 1/2-inch thick.

 Notes